 Trekking distance: 20 Km

 After a healthy breakfast, the Salkantay trek continues down the valley into the forest, from increasingly tall trees and groves of bamboos, providing some bird watching opportunities without missing the view on the chaotic river.

 You will be going across some amazing untouched path where strawberries grow at your feet and passion fruit are above your head in a decor of begonias and purple orchids!
 To finally arrive to our camp site in La Playa.

 Max. elevation: 2,800 m

 Min. elevation: 2,200 m

-We wake up early on this day to start a fair way up hill which will give us some amazing views on the valley.
+We wake up early, the fourth day of Salkantay trek we will climb up hill and appreciate us some amazing views on the valley.
 After 3 hours, we will enjoy a break in a Pampa overlooking one of the main tourist destinations in South America Machu Picchu.
 It s a magical view given to us, that the main part of tourists will never see.

 Reaching to la Hidreoelectrica we follow the rail tracks heading up the Urubamba valley to our last night is in Aguas Calientes town (Machu Picchu).

 Trekking distance: 18 km